x

 Other cases include the stabbing of the Talfair State Prison warden back in March.
 Another case involved a prison inmate and food service worker being shot to death at Smith State Prison with a contraband firearm.

-"These constitutional violations are not isolated incidents but longstanding, systemic violations stemming from a culture of indifference to the safety and security of people Georgia holds in its prisons," Clarke said.
+"These constitutional violations are not isolated incidents but longstanding, systemic violations stemming from a culture of indifference to the safety and security of the people Georgia holds in its prisons," Clarke said.

 Contraband and lack of supervision: